strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 Pros:

-- **Increase of testablity** for application presentation layer.
+- **Increase of testablity** for the application presentation layer.
-- **Modules are independent** form each other.
-It allows separate development of modules and reuse.
+- **Modules are independent** from each other.
+It makes the separate development environment and increases the code reusability.
 - **Main architecture approaches are defined**.
 So it's much easier to add new developer into the team or move project to another team.

 Cons: